On a conjecture of Almgren: area-minimizing submanifolds with fractal singularities: Acknowledgements

 \section{Acknowledgements}

-I cannot thank my advisor Professor Camillo De Lellis enough for his unwavering support, especially when I have been receiving treatments and recovering from recurrent cancer.
-I would also like to thank him for giving this problem to me and for countlessly many helpful discussions.
-I feel so lucky that I have Camillo as my advisor.
-A special thank goes to Professor Leon Simon, whose groundbreaking work \cite{LS} is the ultimate motivation for the author to pursue this problem.
-Finally, the author would like to thank Professor Max Engelstein, Professor Pei-Ken Hung, Professor Chao Li, Professor Yang Li, Professor Gary Lawlor, Professor Frank Morgan, Professor Leon Simon, and Professor Antoine Song (in alphabetical order of last name) for their interests in this work.
+The author acknowledges the support of the NSF through the grant FRG-1854147.
+I cannot thank my advisor Professor Camillo De Lellis enough for his unwavering support throughout the years.
+I would also like to thank him for giving me this problem and for many helpful discussions.
+Profound gratitude goes to Professor Leon Simon, whose groundbreaking work \cite{LS} has served as the primary inspiration for the author to pursue this problem.
+The author is deeply indebted to Professor Simon for his extraordinary generosity, guidance, and kindness throughout the years.
+On the occasion of his 80th birthday, the author warmly extends best wishes to Professor Simon.
+For this manuscript, he has given many helpful suggestions, including the stronger form of Theorem \ref{thms} presented here.